 Learn How to Invest in Russia With ETFs

 While Russia isn't as large as it once was, both in size and stature, that doesn't mean there aren't investment opportunities within the country.
-And what better way to invest in Russia than with a Russia ETF.

 Russia ETFs can be used to diversify a portfolio needing some international exposure, hedge any country-specific risk to Russian investments like changes to Russian law, or even be used as a currency or interest rate play on the Ruble.

 Unfortunately, there aren't a plethora of Russian funds to choose from, but this list may grow over the years as foreign ETFs gain popularity.
-And while this list of Russia ETFs is short, investors can still consider BRIC ETFs for exposure to Russia as well.
+And while this list of Russia ETFs is short, investors can consider BRIC ETFs for exposure to Russia as well.

 List of Russian ETFs